Chemise: History

 Men's chemises may be said to have survived as the common T-shirt, which still serves as an undergarment.
 The chemise also morphed into the smock-frock, a garment worn by English laborers until the early 20th century.
 Its loose cut and wide sleeves were well adapted to heavy labor.
-The name smock is nowadays still used for military combat jackets in the UK.
+The name smock is still used for military combat jackets in the UK.